 While the CU Libraries encompass a number of excellent data sources, this list supplements them with freely available web resources on everything from aerial photos to UNEP graphics.

 Aerial Photographs of Colorado - 1,700 digitized aerial photos of Colorado taken by the U.S. Forest Service from 1938 to 1947, searchable using a map interface or geographic keyword search.
-150 dpi images and metadata can be downloaded free of charge.
+Images and metadata can be downloaded free of charge.
 Coverage is from Boulder, Clear Creek, Eagle, Gilpin, Grand, Jefferson, Larimer, and Summit Counties.
 A project of the CU Libraries' excellent Map Library.

 Alexandria Digital Library gazetteer - Search this world gazetteer to find place names and lat/long coordinates for just about any populated place or named natural feature in the world.

 Antarctic Invertebrates - With 19 million specimens, the U.S. Antarctic Program collection at the National Museum of Natural History (NMNH) is the most valuable tool we have for the study of Antarctic and subantarctic marine invertebrates.
 The collection includes type and non-type material dating back to the U.S. Exploring Expedition of 1838-1842.
 Web content includes images, literature references, maps, and other data about specimens represented in the NMNH collections.

 Arctic GIS - Arctic Research Consortium of the United States (ARCUS) site linking to information about the availability of GIS data for the far north.